Frequently Asked Questions

 A. Do you need to eat 7 days a week?
 I know I do!

 Weed control is important, but the best weed control is thick healthy turf that leaves weeds nowhere to go.

 We build the program based on our soils and climate, but also based on the feeding period of our nutrients.
 By using higher quality slow-release products we can extend the feeding period to about 40 days.

-Each application build on the last starting with our 5th application.
+Each application builds on the last, starting with our 5th application.
 Our fall application sets up your root health for the following year.
-The spring application helps get things growing evenly in the spring and break down some of the thatch built up.
-The second application we are able to start tackling some of the newly germinating weeds while taking advantage of the moderate temperatures to put down a decent amount of nutrients.
-Our third and fourth application things get warmer, we still have weed control and we pack on micronutrients along with humic acid while cutting back a little on macro nutrients.
+The spring application helps get things growing evenly and breaks down some of the thatch built up.
+During the second application we are able to start tackling some of the newly germinating weeds while taking advantage of the moderate temperatures to put down a decent amount of nutrients.
+Things are starting tobget warmer for our third and fourth application, so we still have weed control and we pack on micronutrients along with humic acid while cutting back a little on macro nutrients.
 In the heat we want to continue to keep the grass growing, but not overwork things.
 Then back to the 5th application to start rebuilding for the following year!